Hand-Foot-and-Mouth Disease in Children

 - Clean contaminated surfaces with a disinfectant.

 - Stay away from infected people.
-An infected person can still transmit viruses for 1 to 2 weeks after he or she no longer has symptoms.
+An infected person can still transmit viruses for 1 to 2 weeks after they no longer have symptoms.

 When should I call my child’s healthcare provider?

 Call the healthcare provider if your child has:

 - Symptoms that don’t get better, or get worse

 - Hand-foot-and-mouth disease is an illness that causes a rash.